LCBA's "Bee Team" volunteers remove colonies from structures and swarms from property in Lewis County, Washington.

 Want to Get Rid of Yellow Jackets, Wasps, or Hornets?

+Carl Roush, 360 578 2018 (May through September).
 Retired Lower Columbia College Biology Instructor Carl Roush seeks yellow jackets, wasps, & hornets - he works with a laboratory to process their venom to help those with allergies.
-To contact Carl, call: 360 578 2018 (May through September).
+Click here for his card.

 When you see a swarm, it won't likely be there much longer than a couple of hours: scout bees will be seeking a permanent home for the colony.
 Since many members of our Bee Team have full time jobs, they may not be able to reach your swarm in time to capture it, so call as soon as you can!

-Above, comb extracted from a barn wall near Winlock; below, Onalaska bees recoup honey from comb extracted from the crawl space in which they'd taken up residence.
+Below, Onalaska bees recoup honey from comb extracted from the crawl space in which they'd taken up residence:

 Above, LCBA President Norm Switzler and member Rob Jenkins removing comb from a large colony under the eaves of a residence.
 Below, Norm holds up a chunk of comb with capped brood & queen cells - the peanut-shaped projections on the left by his fingers - from a colony removal in Ethel, June 1 2013.